 Border crossings also present a challenge as the facilities are not built for comfort, and there is often a considerable distance (ie 400-500 metres) across "no man's land" between posts over which travellers must walk (we leave one bus behind and meet our next one ahead).
 These distances occur over rough road (sturdy wheeled luggage is a MUST) and in the open (perhaps hot sun).
 There is no one to assist with baggage so you must be prepared and independent.

-Travellers with very specific dietary requirements, or those with pre-existing medical conditions should be aware that we visit some remote locales where services, varied cuisines/foods, and the possibility of advanced medical attention, are limited.
+Travellers with very specific dietary requirements, or those with pre-existing medical conditions should be aware that we visit some remote locales where local awareness levels, varied cuisines/foods, and the availability of advanced medical attention, are limited.
+The highest elevation at which we overnight is Lake Issyk-Kul at 1600m/5,250 ft; all other location are below 1000m.

 Pharmaceuticals: